 It can also tell you if there are active outbreaks you ought to be aware of, particularly when it comes to serious respiratory viruses or mosquito-born diseases like Zika West Nile or dengue.

-It’s valuable; just bare in mind that the information is provided in a dry, matter-of-fact way that could make Disneyland sound dangerous.
+It’s valuable; just bear in mind that the information is provided in a dry, matter-of-fact way that could make Disneyland sound dangerous.

 Limit Screen Time

-And you don’t want to avoid creating that engine-on-screens-on travel habit for as long as you can.
+I avoided that engine-on-screens-on travel habit for as long we could.

 It’s not as hard as you might think to break up screen time with other activities including music, podcasts, books on CD or Amazon’s Audible e-book service.

-Even if you’re using electronics you’re not staring endlessly screens.
+Even if you’re using electronics, you’re not staring endlessly at a screen or becoming addicted to 20-second snippets of video.

 Know When To Pull Off the Road

-24. Robert Richardson, author of The Ultimate Situational Survival Guide: Self-Reliance Strategies for a Dangerous World, notes, “A lot of car accidents can been prevented by the driver pulling over and finding a safe place.”
+31. Robert Richardson, author of The Ultimate Situational Survival Guide: Self-Reliance Strategies for a Dangerous World, notes, “A lot of car accidents can be prevented by the driver pulling over and finding a safe place.”

-Whether is snow, rain or fog, he says, “Driving through dangerous conditions so you can make it to your destination on time is not worth the safety risk.”
+Whether is snow, rain or fog (or a phone call you have to take), he says, “Driving through dangerous conditions so you can make it to your destination on time is not worth the safety risk.”

 Travel Insurance

-25. According to Allianz Global Assistance, most people buy insurance for trip cancellations.
-But 60% of claims relate to trip interruptions or delays, medical expenses and lost luggage.
+32. According to Allianz Global Assistance, most people buy insurance for trip cancelations.
+But 60% of claims are for to trip interruptions or delays, medical expenses and lost luggage.
 Only 40% are for cancelled trips.

 Lanin notes that a good policy can also “help with a lost or stolen passport, an emergency funds transfer, or even a referral for legal help.”